Dev-Payton/Dev-Payton/README.md

 - Hi, I’m @Dev-Payton
 -  I’m currently a CS student at the UMN.
 -  I’m actively learning how to cultivate my skills further, and continuing to grow.
--  Now working on backend development with SpringBoot and game development inside the world of godot.
+-  Now working on backend development with SpringBoot and game development inside the world of Godot.
 - How to reach me
  @paytonsedu@gmail.com